 If your child has a disability, you are not alone.
-The 2010 census estimates that about one in twelve American children has a disability.
+According to the US Census Bureau, more than three million children (4.3% of the under-18 population) in the country had a disability in 2019, which is up 0.4% higher since 2008.
 Medical care and long term treatment can be terrifically expensive.
 One way to ensure that those needs will be met while protecting your assets is through a special or supplemental needs trust.
 Through that trust, your child may qualify for various government programs while also benefiting from assets you set aside.

 Special or supplemental needs trust planning is necessary to make sure that your child can enjoy the benefit of the trust without negatively impacting his or her eligibility for government benefits under Social Security Disability Insurance (SSDI), Supplemental Security Income (SSI), Medi-Cal and many other programs.

 For this to work the benefits received by your child through the special needs trust cannot duplicate government program benefits.
 Also, the trust assets cannot be owned by your child and the trustee must have complete discretion under the terms of the trust to make distributions or investments.